 Institute of Planetary Research: number of PhD students (2018)

-Institute of Planetary Research – number of publications - 38 percent of open access (2014 to 2018)
+Institute of Planetary Research: number of journal contributions from – 27 percent of which in open access (2014 to 2018)

 Institute of Planetary Research: number of employees (2019)